makerescape/thepovmethod/README.md

 # thepovmethod
-a process for growing collective creative human intelligence (or CCHI!)
+a process for growing collaborative creative human intelligence (or CCHI!)